dermoritz/imageservice/README.md

 localhost:port/next
 ```

-The access is protected with basic auth.
-At the moment there is one hardcoded user: "user1:awdrg".
-Theres is an open issue to make this configurable.
+The access can be protected with basic auth.
+As default the user: "user1:awdrg" has access. but you could change the file users.txt to change or add users (each line one user).
+If you delete the file the access isn't protected anymore.

 You can provide multiple folders separated by `;`.
 Each folder will be scanned recursively and every file ending with .jpg will be provided via the service.